Teardown | Upgrade

 Jeff did use his trusty Knipex locking pliers to pull off the driveside end cap.
 It's on fairly tight but in actual fact anyone with a firm grip will be able to pull it off by hand.
 For the rest of a us a gentle clamping in the vice or a few wiggles with the pliers and *pop* it's upgrade time.

 For 2018 Bontrager wheels share the same hub guts through most the line from the $300US Line Comps to the carbon-rimmed Line Pro.
 The spoke arrangement and shell detailing changes but the hub driver is identical.
 Going from the 54pt engagement to 108pt engagement is simply a matter of adding three pawls and three springs to the stock freehub body.

 I'm in the process of comparing Dumondetech's Pro-X Freehub Oil and Freehub Grease in cases where one would be used specifically and in cases where they can be used interchangeably.
 The coil springs backing Bontrager's pawl system make the Freehub Oil the obvious choice.

-For comparison a Chris King hub would run the Freehub Grease on their drive-and-driven ring system and the Project 321 hubs that both Tim and I are currently riding, with their magnetic pawl retraction, ship with the Dumondetech Grease but can run either product.
+For comparison a Chris King hub would run the Freehub Grease on their drive-and-driven ring system and the Project 321 hubs that both Tim and I are currently riding, with their magnetic pawl retraction, ship with the Dumondetech Oil.

-As lubrication products go I've never had something recommended to me as highly as Project 321 recommends the grease and Industry Nine, with their leaf-spring backed pawls, recommends the oil.
+As lubrication products go I've never had something recommended to me as highly as Project 321 and Industry Nine, with their leaf-spring backed pawls, recommend the Dumondetech oil.